astronomer/airflow-guides/guides/task-groups.md

 ## Takeaways

-Task groups are a dynamic and scalable UI grouping concept that solve for the functional and performance issues of SubDAGs.
+Task Groups are a dynamic and scalable UI grouping concept that eliminate the functional and performance issues of SubDAGs.

 Ultimately, Task Groups give you the flexibility to group and organize your tasks in a number of ways.
 To help guide your implementation of Task Groups, think about: